Forensic Psychiatry, Psychiatric IME, Fitness for Duty/Threat Assessment Expert Witness

 1973 to 1978 Chairman, Committee on Informed Consent.
 In 1978, this committee merged into Committee on

-1976-87 Task Force about the Role of the Psychiatrist in the criminal law process, Northern California Psychiatric Society
+1976 to 1987 Task Force about the Role of the Psychiatrist in the Criminal Law Process, Northern California Psychiatric Society

 2015 “Malingering,” John L. Hill Law Offices, Attorneys in a civil litigation, personal injury, and Workers’ Compensation practice.